mortar-works/mortar-website/src/site/use-cases/dementia-friendly-venue-accredition-for-London.md

 order: 4
 ---
-Dementia is one of the biggest health and social care challenges facing London today.
-There are over 72,000 people with dementia living in London, and this number is set to more than triple within the coming decades.
 In response to the ‘postcode lottery’ of support on offer for people with dementia we worked with the GLA to design the Dementia Friendly Venues Charter, supporting hundreds more venues across the capital in becoming dementia friendly and ready to welcome those with dementia, their families and carers.

 <section>
   <h2>Modules</h2>